-Minor in Conducting for BME Choral Students 14 credit hours
+Minor in Conducting for BME Choral Students

 This minor is open to Bachelor of Music Education students in the area of choral teaching.
 No application is necessary.
 No more than 4 credit hours of courses used for requirements of the BME degree may be counted toward the minor in conducting.